solidbird/CFG-Tree-Pin/README.md

 # CFG Tree Pin

-I am currently trying to build a CFG Tree with Pin just to get familiar with programming again and learning about the Pin Instrumentation Tool.
+This tool is walking through an CFG Tree Path with Pin Instrumentation Tool.
+Maybe I will use this part as a feature in another software project.

 Usage (Make sure to change the path of your pin framework in the "pintool.sh" file):
 ```